How Neuroplasticity Can Help to Alleviate Anxiety

 6. Reality Testing

-Reality testing technique can help shift your perspective on anxiety-inducing experiences.
+Reality testing techniques can help shift your perspective on anxiety-inducing experiences.
 In his book Retrain Your Brain: Cognitive Behavioural Therapy in 7 weeks Dr. Gillihan suggests asking yourself if your thoughts or feelings are based on the reality of the situation or your perception of it.
 Thoughts are just thoughts – they are neither real nor unreal.
 This approach helps you to focus on evidence rather than distorted thinking.

 How Soon Can It Work?

 Rewiring your brain through neuroplasticity takes time.
 It's not an overnight process, but the journey itself can provide relief.
 Neuroplasticity is a marathon, not a sprint.
 For some, noticeable changes may occur in a few weeks, while for others, it may take a few months.
-In the BBC documentary Brain Hacks science journalist Mellissa Hogenboom sets out to explore how long it takes to rewire one’s brain and the experiment confirms that it can takes up to 6 weeks for real neuroplasticity to happen.
+In the BBC documentary Brain Hacks science journalist Mellissa Hogenboom sets out to explore how long it takes to rewire one’s brain and the experiment confirms that it can take up to 6 weeks for real neuroplasticity to happen.

 Summary